Professional Counselor - MFT - NBCC

 Course Description

-The projected increase of substance use problems among older adults suggests a need for heightened awareness among clinical mental health counselors as they treat this population.
+Improve your practice with this course on substance use, misuse, and abuse among older adults.
+The expected rise in substance use disorders among older adults points to the need for clinical mental health counselors to address this demographic with more knowledge.
+While use of illicit drugs in older adults is much lower than among other adults, it is currently increasing.
+Data from the National Survey on Drug Use and Health (NSDUH), an annual nationally representative study of the U.S. population ages 12 and older, show that drug use among adults ages 65 and older increased from 19.3 percent in 2012 to 31.2 percent in 2017 (Center for Behavioral Health Statistics and Quality, 2019).
 This article (a) discusses the prevalence, vulnerabilities, and consequences of misuse and abuse of alcohol, prescription drugs, and illicit substances; b) reviews age-specific counseling considerations and approaches to assessment, diagnosis, and intervention; and (c) calls for more attention to the subject in training and research.